 Fuel Type: Electric | Capacity: 1.6 cubic feet | Vent Type: Convertible | Wash Cycles: 8 | Drum Material: Stainless steel | Smart Capabilities: No | Energy Star Certified: No

 No smart features

 Whether you live in an RV full-time or only while on vacation, it can be helpful to have a reliable washer-dryer on board.
 However, you have to pick wisely, as an RV can have more limitations than an apartment, condo, or larger home.
 The Equator Advanced Appliances EZ 4400 N will be the pick for you, since it has lots of RV-friendly features that you can't necessarily find in other units on the market.
-For example, the combo unit has a winterize mode, so it doesn't get affected by the elements.
-The two-minute cycle uses anti-freeze protect your appliance, and keep your laundry routine efficient and streamlined.
+For example, the combo unit has a winterize mode, so it won't be affected by the elements.
+The two-minute cycle uses anti-freeze to protect your appliance and keeps your laundry routine efficient and streamlined.

 "Keeping clutter at bay is key when decorating a comfortable and functional small space, and I find the best way to do that is to make sure everything has a home." — Dayna Isom Johnson, Trend Expert at Etsy

 If you’re looking for an all-in-one washer dryer, know this type of machine is most suitable for smaller households and isn't as reliable or efficient as standalone models.
 The best option on the market is the GE GFQ14ESSNWW (view at Home Depot) because it's compatible with detergent packs, ventless, and has a steam function.
 Another good option is the LG WM3488HW (view at Lowes) which has pretty quick cycle times in comparison to other combo models and a CEE rating—which means it's energy-efficient.

 What to Look for in an All-in-One Washer Dryer